Broken Blossoms or the Yellow Man and the Girl

 Chen Huan, a young Chinese man leaves his native homeland for the shores of England, as a missionary hoping to spread the teachings of Buddha.
 However, London quickly chews him up and spits him back out again, and he finds himself running a shop and drifting through opium dens.
 However, a chance meeting with the young Lucy Burrows, the abused daughter of well known boxer Battling Burrows, leads the two of them to fall in love.
 But when her father finds out, their love quickly turns into tragedy.

-This film is in the public domain and can be viewed in its entirety at Google Video
+This film is in the public domain and can be viewed in its entirety at Youtube

 This film contains examples of: